Boris Johnson says Britain is at a ‘perilous turning point’ as he introduces new restrictions

 The British government also paused plans to allow spectators to return to major sporting events and said that a maximum of 15 people will be allowed to attend wedding ceremonies.

+The restrictions announced by Johnson apply to England only.
+The semiautonomous governments in Scotland, Wales and Northern Ireland set their own rules.

-The suite of restrictions was announced a day after the government’s top scientists warned that coronavirus cases could spike to 50,000 per day by mid-October if the current rates — the virus is doubling roughly every seven days — continue on the same trajectory.
+The suite of restrictions was unveiled a day after the government’s top scientists warned that coronavirus cases could spike to 50,000 per day by mid-October if the current rates — the virus is doubling roughly every seven days — continue on the same trajectory.

-Johnson said the latest restrictions could remain in place for “perhaps six months.”
+Johnson said the latest restrictions could remain in effect for “perhaps six months.”

 On Monday evening, the coronavirus alert status in Britain was raised from 3 to 4, meaning that transmission is “high or rising exponentially.”